ildarmgt/BitcoinNameSystem/devblog.md

 ![pic](https://i.imgur.com/wnZ52zJ.png)

 Works so far.

-Interesting derivation with public key takes ~5 sec but derivation with private less than half the time.
+Interesting derivation of reusable node with public key takes ~5 sec but derivation with private less than half the time.
+Then individual sequence of children nodes are then easily calculated.

 `src/utils/bns/stealthaddress.test.js`